Public-Domain-Laboratories/Operating_System/Operating_System/System_Tools/Generate_Folder_Tree.md

-A tool to generate similar ASCII output to:
+A tool to generate an interactive version of ASCII output:
 Include links to the folders and files.
 This will allow for better overview of the project.